Everybody is different

-Using our Everyday Portion Planner is quick, simple, and easy.
+Using our portion calculator is quick, simple, and easy.

 A note of caution – everybody is different!
 So please use a common-sense approach when using the planner, taking into account nutritional advice and any special diets you may have been prescribed by registered health professionals.

-The serving sizes in the planner show the quantity of each food an 'average-sized' person should eat.
-Use your judgement about the people that you buy food for, or prepare meals for, e.g. smaller vs taller people etc. We all have different nutritional needs depending on our age, level of daily activity and gender.
+The serving sizes in the planner show the quantity of each food an ‘average-sized’ person should eat.
+Use your judgement about the people that you buy food for, or prepare meals for, e.g. smaller vs taller people etc. We all have different nutritional needs depending on our age and level of daily activity.

-We like a term used in the Change4Life website when talking about children – 'Me-sized' meals.
-Their recommendation is to serve children small amounts at mealtimes geared to their size and if they are still hungry then they'll ask for more.
-Thinking of serving sizes in terms of 'Me-sized' could also apply to adults too!
+A term used to describe portions for children is ’Me-sized’ meals.
+This simply means adapting an ‘average-sized’ portion to suit your child e.g. are they active, taller or smaller for their age etc. The recommendation is to serve children small amounts at mealtimes geared to their size and if they are still hungry then they’ll ask for more.
+Thinking of serving sizes in terms of ‘Me-sized’ could also apply to adults too!
 Don’t be tempted to guess or overestimate.
-Once you get used to what healthy serving sizes are, they'll soon become second nature.
+Once you get used to what healthy serving sizes are, they’ll soon become second nature.
+There is some useful guidance on the NHS Live Well site.

 Changing the social norm